xpsi-group/xpsi/docs/source/Example_job.rst

 Jean-Zay/IDRIS
 ------

 For Jean-Zay, a script like the following one can be prepared.
-Just check your working project account.
+Just check your working project account first, with ``idrproj``.

 .. code-block:: bash